econompark/selection_correction_DiD/README.md

 # Example Code and Data for Selection Correction in Staggered Adoption Settings

-This repository provides example code and data accompanying the method introduced in the following paper:
+This repository provides example code and data that guide the implementation of the method introduced in the following paper:

 > **M. Park** (2025).
 > *"A selection correction method for heterogeneous treatment effects in staggered adoption settings."*